busyboxs/Some-resources-useful-for-me/paper.md

 - [x] Deep Neural Networks for Object Detection
 - [ ] Object detection from video tubelets with convolutional neural networks
 - [ ] T-CNN: tube- lets with convolutional neural networks for object detection from videos
+- [ ] Receptive Field Block Net for Accurate and Fast Object Detection
+- [ ] Repulsion Loss: Detecting Pedestrians in a Crowd

 ----